The Human Tissue Authority (HTA) does not collect or receive bodies or other human materials, but we license and inspect the organisations that do.

 • St Andrews

-The Isle of Wight and Channel Islands have no body donation process of their own.
-It might be possible for a medical school on the UK mainland to accept a body donation from the Isle of Wight or Channel Islands, as long as the requirements of the Human Tissue Act 2004 are met.
-The nearest medical school is the University of Southampton, however please bear in mind that body donations will only be accepted up to five days after death.
+The Isle of Man and Channel Islands have no body donation process of their own.
+It might be possible for a medical school on the UK mainland to accept a body donation from the Isle of Man or Channel Islands, as long as the requirements of the Human Tissue Act 2004 are met.

 Body donations are required for training and education worldwide so you may wish to consider donating your body in your current country of residence.
 Where ‘anatomical examination’ is concerned, the Human Tissue Act 2004 (the ‘HT Act’) does not apply in areas outside England, Wales and Northern Ireland.
 However, the HT Act does allow ‘imported’ bodies and other human material to be stored and used for anatomical examination in England, Wales or Northern Ireland.